MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/02-generative-ai.md

     - Add context to maximize response appropriateness and relevance
     - Set clear expectations for the response

-1. Let's try generating a resonse using a prompt with a specific goal.
+1. Let's try generating a response using a prompt with a specific goal.
 In the chat box, enter the following prompt:

     ```prompt
     I'm planning a trip to Paris in September.
 Can you help me?